- Engineering Home

 All construction activities within the public right-of-way require an approved traffic control permit from the City of Lake Oswego.
 There is no fee for a traffic control permit.

-The purpose of Neighborhood Traffic Management Program is to give citizens greater participation in decisions regarding traffic management on neighborhood streets in order to promote the safety and livability of residential neighborhoods.
+The purpose of Neighborhood Traffic Management Program is to give community members greater participation in decisions regarding traffic management on neighborhood streets in order to promote the safety and livability of residential neighborhoods.

 The McVey Avenue/Stafford Road Corridor Vision Study aims to identify potential street improvements to efficiently move people through this busy corridor and improve the safety for all users.
 Based on the 325 comments we received from our first online open house, our team developed some preliminary concepts for your review and input at our second online open house.
 Thank you for your feedback!
 We are incorporating this additional feedback into developing a Concept Development Report to present to City Council later this year.